phunanon/Insitux/README.md

 (round 3.5)    → 4
 (round 2 PI)   → 3.14

-;Various equality operators, which all accept a variable number of arguments ;Note: < > <= >= only compare numbers
+;Various equality operators, which all accept two or more arguments ;Note: < > <= >= only compare numbers
 ;Note: != will only check that each value is different from the next ;Note: fast= fast!= fast< fast> fast<= fast>= are also available for two